 Liking a job is where you get a glimpse behind the curtain: You can reach out to the best candidates right away – before they even apply.
 Knowing that a matched candidate likes your job is important information.
 This is the competitive edge you need to find the right candidate fast, and engage immediately.
 We created the app for job seeker use, but at the end of the day it is you, the recruiters and hiring managers, who reap the benefits of the app: well-matched candidates, thoughtfully tailored applications and real-time candidate interest alerts.

-Benjamin Grohé is the Product Manager for new consumer products at TheLadders.
-When he is not coming up with innovative ideas to delight our customers, he is celebrating his European heritage by cruising the streets of New York City on his new Vespa or playing football (the REAL football).
+Benjamin Grohé is the Head of Product at TheLadders, the premier mobile and online job-matching service for career-driven professionals.
+When he is not coming up with innovative ideas to delight our customers, he is celebrating his European heritage by cruising the streets of New York City on his Vespa or playing football (the REAL football).
+Follow Ben and TheLadders Dev team at @BenGrohe and @TheLaddersDev.